Unboxed-Software/solana-course/content/program-architecture.md

     - Name
     - Audio URL

-In order to properly index each account address, the accounts use the following seeds:
+To properly index each account address, the accounts use the following seeds:

 ```rust
 // Channel Account